YazanAbbas1/ADS/README.md

 ## Functions added in the ads.c file:
 Only two new functions added to this file and they are marked with a comment that says "new code added".
 You can copy this two functions and paste them in your ads.c file.
 OBS! don't forget to add the prototypes of the new functions in the header file (ads.h) which also are marked in the code as "new added code".
 ## Functions implemented in the ads_hal_i2c.c:
-all the functions that are mentioned in the porting guide provided by bendlabs and existing under the following [link](https://github.com/bendlabs/one_axis_ads/tree/master/documentation), are implemented.
+all the functions that are mentioned in the porting guide provided by bendlabs and existing under the following [link] (https://github.com/bendlabs/one_axis_ads/tree/master/documentation), are implemented.
 ---
 ## How to use the code:
 * To initialize the sensor call the function ads() in the main function.